webpack-contrib/thread-loader/README.md

 Put this loader in front of other loaders.
 The following loaders run in a worker pool.

-Loaders running in a worker pool are limited.
+Loaders running in a worker pool have limitations.
 Examples:

 - Loaders cannot emit files.
-- Loaders cannot use custom loader APIs (i. e. by plugins).
+- Loaders cannot use custom loader APIs (i.e. by plugins).
 - Loaders cannot access webpack options.

 Each worker is a separate Node.js process, which has an overhead of ~600ms.
 There is also additional overhead from inter-process communication.